bridgekitio/frodo/README.md

 ### Step 3: Generate Your RPC Client and Server Code

-At this point, you've just written the same code that you (hopefully) would have written even if you weren't using Abide.
+At this point, you've just written the same code that you (hopefully) would have written even if you weren't using Frodo.
 Next, we want to auto-generate two things:

 * The "server" bits that allow an instance of your CalculatorService